 The defendants in counterclaim did not engage in a conspiracy to cause damage or injury to FEM

 133 Given that FEM would have achieved the very aim it seeks by successfully establishing misrepresentation, it is not necessary for me to deal with their counterclaim in conspiracy (whether by lawful or unlawful means) in any great detail.
-In brief, however, I do not find that FEM succeeds in showing conspiracy, whether by unlawful or unlawful means.
+In brief, however, I do not find that FEM succeeds in showing conspiracy, whether by unlawful or lawful means.

 134 To begin with, the following elements must be proved in a claim for unlawful means conspiracy: (a) two or more persons combined to do certain acts; (b) the conspirators intended to cause damage or injury to the claimant by those acts; (c) the acts were unlawful (including intentional acts that are tortious); (d) the acts were performed in furtherance of the agreement; and (e) the acts caused loss (see the Court of Appeal decision of EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another [2014] 1 SLR 860 (“EFT Holdings”) at [112]).